-A partnership that has added untold new insights and experiences to our campus, community and southern California is the pathbreaking British Council Writer-in-Residence Program (always a poetry residency at Cal State L.A.), launched in 2004.
-Cal State L.A. was honored to serve as the designated West Coast site (with Georgetown University as our sister site on the East Coast) for this visionary three-year pilot program in which a different British poet is selected to spend one month on our campus each year interacting with students, partner organizations and the public.
-The overwhelmingly positive impact of this residency for all participants has resulted in a joint decision by The Center for Contemporary Poetry and Poetics and the British Council to continue our partnership beyond the pilot, and we look forward with pleasure to our fourth year of this unique program.
+The British Council Writer-in-Residence Program was launched in 2004.
+Cal State L.A. was honored to serve as the designated West Coast site (with Georgetown University as our sister site on the East Coast) for this three-year pilot program in which a different British poet was selected to spend one month on our campus each year interacting with students, partner organizations and the public.

 Chester W. Nimitz Middle School